 In a natural science, a thesis project might entail a laboratory experiment; in philosophy, it might require a close analysis of a particular philosophical position.
 Most theses for this department depend upon fieldwork, in combination with library research.

+An anthropology thesis can investigate virtually anything.
 A good thesis can begin with a student’s interest in either a topic or a theory.
 Sometimes it begins in a class.
 Sometimes it begins with a student rummaging through anthropology journals.
 Sometimes it grows out of the ideas or experiences first encountered on a junior year abroad program or during a summer job or internship.
 Topics are motivated sometimes by moral interest, sometimes by more obviously academic concerns.

 Writing a Thesis in Archaeology